 "Attachment is the assumption that the happiness and satisfaction that you feel in yourself are caused from something outside of yourself."

-Eckhart Tolle - not strictly Advaita but his book (below) is often referenced.
-His site contains details of tours and other events and of his books, audio and video tapes (as well as having some beautiful graphics of rippling water!).
+Eckhart Tolle - His site contains details of tours and other events and of his books, audio and video tapes (as well as having some beautiful graphics of rippling water!).

 "If you find it hard to enter the Now directly, start by observing the habitual tendency of your mind to want to escape from the Now.
 You will observe that the future is usually imagined as either better or worse than the present.
 If the imagined future is better, it gives you hope or pleasurable anticipation.
 If it is worse, it creates anxiety.
 Both are illusory."